Anandu-kris/IPFS-File-Upload/README.md

 # IPFS-File-Upload
 </br>

-### JavaScript code to upload files of any data type to IPFS(Interplanetery File System).
+### JavaScript code to upload files of any data type to IPFS(Interplanetary File System).
-### IPFS Moralis gateway and Moralis API is used to access the IPFS storage system.
+### IPFS Moralis gateway and Moralis API are used to access the IPFS storage system.
-### By Creating an account in the moralis gateway and geenrating a Web3 API.
+### By Creating an account in the moralis gateway and generating a Web3 API.